 We have launched the new online application for Registered Herbalist membership!
 To access the application please read thourgh all the links above.
 To read more about the application process and access the new application go HERE.

 What is a Registered Herbalist?

-Registered Herbalist Membership is offered as a way for herbalists to demonstrate a core level of knowledge and experience in botanical medicine practice that establishes a meaningful standard of competency for themselves, their communities and other health professionals and institutions.
+We offer Registered Herbalist Membership as a way for herbalists to demonstrate a core level of knowledge and experience in herbal practice that establishes a meaningful standard of competency for themselves, their communities, and other health professionals and institutions.

-We recognize that there are many skilled herbalists in the world and choosing to become registered with the American Herbalists Guild is only one of many ways herbalists may choose to demonstrate their skills.
+We recognize that there are many skilled herbalists in the world, and choosing to become registered with the American Herbalists Guild is only one of many ways herbalists may choose to demonstrate their skills.
 For those who welcome review by their peers as confirmation of their clinical skills, the designation ‘Registered Herbalist’ establishes a recognized level of expertise and commitment to the practice of herbalism.
-All Registered Herbalists promise to abide by the American Herbalists Guild Code of Ethics.

 Who Can Apply?

-All applications are prescreened by Patricia Kyritsi Howell, AHG Admissions Coordinator.
-If your application is complete, it then goes to the Admissions Committee.
-David Winston, Admissions Committee Chair, oversees the process of reviewing applications along with a group of other Registered Herbalists members.
-Current Admission Committee members are Christopher Hobbs, Feather Jones, KP Khalsa, Phyllis D. Light, Lesley Tierra, Michael Tierra and Alan Tillotson.
+All applications are reviewed by Patricia Kyritsi Howell, AHG Admissions Coordinator, before being evaluated and scored by the Admissions Committee.
+David Winston, Admissions Committee Chair, oversees the process of reviewing applications along with other Registered Herbalist members.

 The entire application review process takes approximately three months: March applications results are announced in late June, July applications in late October and November applications in late February.